MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### Use rights

-- AHB for AKS is additive.
-Core licenses used for AHB for AKS can be used at the same time with on-premises Windows Server licensing, as well as AHB for other workloads in this article.
+- Azure Hybrid Benefit for AKS is additive.
+Core licenses used for Azure Hybrid Benefit for AKS can be used at the same time with on-premises Windows Server licensing, as well as Azure Hybrid Benefit for other workloads in this article.

-### How to apply AHB for AKS
+### How to apply Azure Hybrid Benefit for AKS

-AHB for AKS will be available soon.
+Azure Hybrid Benefit for AKS will be available soon.

 ## FAQ: Azure Hybrid Benefit

 #### Which regions are eligible for Azure Hybrid Benefit?

-AHB is available across all Azure regions and sovereign clouds.
+Azure Hybrid Benefit is available across all Azure regions and sovereign clouds.

 #### What happens to my benefits if my Software Assurance expires?